bmays9/bet-tracker/README.md

 View the live website [here](https://track-my-bets-1ee4e00d237a.herokuapp.com/)
 ____

-(Note, throughout this readme, the terms 'match' and 'line' are used interchangably.
+(Note, throughout this readme, the terms 'match' and 'line' are used interchangeably.
 One bet can contain many matches or lines)

 ## Overview